vincent/node-jamendo/Readme.md

 It only makes HTTP requests with the well known [request](https://github.com/mikeal/request) module.

-All *read methods* described at http://developer.jamendo.com/v3.0#readmethods-list are supported.
+All methods described at http://developer.jamendo.com/v3.0#readmethods-list and http://developer.jamendo.com/v3.0#writemethods-list are supported.

 # Install
 ```bash